Jake McCarthy Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

+- The 8.5 strikeouts per nine innings compiled by the Pirates pitching staff ranks 19th in MLB.

-- The Pirates' 4.40 team ERA ranks 18th across all MLB pitching staffs.
+- The Pirates' 4.40 team ERA ranks 20th across all league pitching staffs.

-- Pirates pitchers combine to allow the sixth-fewest home runs in baseball (90 total, one per game).
+- Pirates pitchers combine to allow 92 home runs (one per game), the seventh-fewest in baseball.

-- Hill makes the start for the Pirates, his 18th of the season.
-He is 7-8 with a 4.60 ERA and 88 strikeouts through 94 2/3 innings pitched.
+- Mlodzinski will take the mound to start for the Pirates, his first this season.

-- The left-hander's last appearance was on Sunday against the Milwaukee Brewers, when he tossed five innings, surrendering three earned runs while allowing three hits.
+- The 24-year-old righty came out of the bullpen in his most recent outing this season, one of nine appearances so far.

 © 2023 Data Skrive.
 All rights reserved.